What you want to know before you hire a caregiver

 Can a private caregiver handle payroll and taxes?

-Private caregivers supervises himself or herself.
-They are responsible for filling out their own social security/social insurance, and Medicare payments and purchasing their own insurance policies.
+Private caregivers supervises himself or herself and reports directly to the person who is charge of the senior’s care.
+She/He is also responsible for filling out their own social security/social insurance, and Medicare payments and purchasing their own insurance policies.

 Accidents are not uncommon in the caregiving industry.
 If you were hiring a private caregiver on your own, verify with your renters or homeowners insurance about coverage for “household employees” in case of an accident.

-If the caregiver will be driving your family car you will need to provide a copy of your caregivers drivers license to your current insurance agent.
-If the caregiver has a car, discuss the use of his/her car on the job and insurance coverage for transporting seniors.
+If a private caregiver will be driving your family car, you will need to provide a copy of your caregivers drivers license to your current insurance agent.
+If the caregiver has a car, discuss the financial cost to use of his/her car on the job, as well as insurance coverage for transporting seniors.